 How Rare Is It?

 Health officials aren’t yet sure if the new condition is related to COVID-19, but it’s increasingly looking that way.
+The CDC and World Health Organization even include having had COVID-19 or having been exposed to it in the definition of the syndrome.
 Most children with the syndrome either tested positive for the coronavirus or for antibodies (meaning they had previously been infected), according to an advisory from the New York Department of Health.
 The inflammatory syndrome can occur “days to weeks” after a child has COVID-19, the advisory adds.
 It could be a “post-infection inflammatory response” in which the body’s immune system overreacts to the coronavirus, doctors told The Guardian.

 The good news is that treatment for the inflammatory syndrome is usually effective.
 The focus of treatment is suppressing the immune system.
 Doctors do this by giving the children steroids and antibodies purified from donated blood, called immunoglobulin therapy, while in the hospital or an intensive care unit.
 This treatment helps children’s hearts recover in the majority of cases, according to a new study looking back at treatment of 35 kids.
 Doctors may provide additional care to address other symptoms.
 Treatment can take anywhere from a few days to more than a week, according to Health Matters by NewYork-Presbyterian Hospital.

 COVID-19 isn’t a normal disease.
 It causes oddball symptoms, such as loss of taste and smell.
 It likely leads to COVID toes, a toe discoloration that may be a sign of COVID-19 in kids without other hallmarks of the disease.
 Kawasaki and toxic shock symptoms are next in the long list of unexpected issues.
 It’s impossible to predict what strange complications are ahead, so stay vigilant.
 Keep an eye out for funky symptoms in your kid.